Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: MFAX

-Table \ref{tab: benchmark_env_features} in Appendix \ref{app: benchmark_specific_env_details} summarises the features of our test environments.
-The two toy environments, \textbf{Linear Quadratic} and \textbf{Beach Bar}, are partially observable adaptations of environments with common noise that are standard in MFG literature \cite{perrin_fictitious_2020, wu_population-aware_2025}.
-In Linear Quadratic, the reward encourages agents to concentrate together.
-Beach Bar's reward encourages agents to remain close to the bar while it is open, but move away from the bar at the potential closure time.
-Hence, Beach Bar tests agents' ability to anticipate that the bar might close.
-In both environments, the shared observation includes the mean-state, but not the timestep, realisation of common noise, or full mean-field distribution.
+\paragraph{Environment Implementations.} Table~\ref{tab: benchmark_env_features} in Appendix~\ref{app: benchmark_specific_env_details} summarises our test environments. \textbf{Linear Quadratic} and \textbf{Beach Bar}, two toy environments, are partially observable adaptations of standard MFG benchmarks with common noise \cite{perrin2020fictitious, wu2025population}.
+In Linear Quadratic, agents are rewarded for concentrating together.
+In Beach Bar, agents are rewarded for remaining near the bar while it is open, but penalised for being next to it at closure, which can randomly occur halfway through the episode.
+In both environments, agents observe the mean state, but not the timestep, common noise realisation, or full mean-field distribution.
+Beach Bar therefore tests whether anticipatory behaviour has been learned.

-The \textbf{Macroeconomics} environment is a heterogeneous agent model with common noise, where prices (interest rates and wages) are endogenously determined from the mean-field distribution \cite{Krusell1998}.
-We implement the environment as a long but finite horizon game.
-The individual state space is 2D, representing wealth and income, while the action space 1D, representing the proportion of its budget constraint that an agent chooses to consume.
-Agents aim to maximise their present discounted value (PDV) of utility from consumption and thus must learn to balance instant reward with saving for the future.
-Following \citet{Moll2025}, we consider a partially observable case where agents only observe the prices.
-The common noise is 1D and has the interpretation of the aggregate shock, or the productivity of a so-called representative firm.
-We refer the reader to Appendix \ref{app: benchmark_environment_structure} for more details regarding each environment.
+The \textbf{Macroeconomics} environment is a heterogeneous-agent model with common noise, where prices (interest rates and wages) are determined endogenously from the mean-field distribution \cite{krusell1998income}.
+The two-dimensional individual state represents wealth and income, the one-dimensional action the proportion of wealth consumed and the one-dimensional common noise the aggregate productivity shock.
+Agents must learn to maximise discounted utility from consumption, balancing immediate reward with saving for the future.
+Following \citet{moll2026trouble}, agents observe prices, but not the timestep, common noise or full mean-field distribution.
+Additional details are provided in Appendix~\ref{app: benchmark_environment_structure}.